tombroomfield/tombroomfield.github.io/_posts/2016-02-07-the-perpetually-misunderstood-bang(!).md

 None of these methods have anything to do with modifying the object, so why are they using bang?

-Luckily Matz - the creator of Ruby - has something to say on the issue:
+Matz - the creator of Ruby - has something to say on the issue:

 > The bang (!) does not mean "destructive" nor lack of it mean non destructive either.
 The bang sign means "the bang version is more